Connect Operation

 • Send all existing comments

-The comments which existed before the issue is connected will be sent over to the remote issue.
-The local data filter or remote change processor behavior will be applied.
-For instance, if the relation specifies that local comments should remain local, then these will not be sent over.
+The comments which existed before the issue is connected are sent over to the remote issue.
+The local data filter or remote change processor behavior is applied.
+For instance, if the relation specifies that local comments should remain local, then these is not sent over.

 • Send all existing attachments

-All attachments that existed before the issue is connected will be sent over.
-The local data filter or remote change processor behavior will be applied.
-For instance, if the relation specifies that local attachments should remain local, then these will not be sent over.
+All attachments that existed before the issue is connected are sent over.
+The local data filter or remote change processor behavior is applied.
+For instance, if the relation specifies that local attachments should remain local, then these are not sent over.

 • Send all existing worklogs

-All existing work logs will be sent over.
-The local data filter or remote change processor behavior will be applied.
-For instance, if the relation specifies that local worklogs should remain local, then these will not be sent over.
+All existing work logs are sent over.
+The local data filter or remote change processor behavior is applied.
+For instance, if the relation specifies that local worklogs should remain local, then these are not sent over.

 • Sync back

-When this option is selected, all information available on the other side will be synced back to the local issue.
+When this option is selected, all information available on the other side is synced back to the local issue.

 5. Click Submit to connect issues.